-Accreditation is the process of assessing educational programs of study and the education providers that provide those programs to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.
+Accreditation is the process of assessing education providers and their educational programs of study to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.

-The Accreditation Committee was established by the Chinese Medicine Board of Australia (the Board) under the National Law.
+The Accreditation Committee was established by the Chinese Medicine Board of Australia (the National Board).

 The Accreditation Committee:

-Accreditation standards are used to assess whether a program of study, and the education provider that provides the program of study, provides graduates of the program with the knowledge, skills and professional attributes to practise the profession.
-See accreditation standards for more information.
+Accreditation standards are used to assess whether an education provider and its program of study provide graduates of the program with the knowledge, skills and professional attributes to practise the profession.
+See the accreditation standards page for more information.

-The accreditation standards used to assess Chinese medicine programs of study and education providers can be viewed on the Board’s accreditation webpage.
+The accreditation standards used to assess Chinese medicine programs of study and education providers can be viewed on the Accreditation publications and resources page.

 An approved program of study qualifies a graduate to apply for registration as a health practitioner.
 Programs of study are approved by the National Board.